iabhishekpratap/infra-eks-action/README.md

 ![EKS- GitHub Actions- Terraform](assets/Presentation1.gif)

 Welcome to the repository for **Configuring Production-Ready EKS Clusters with Terraform and Automating with Jenkins**!
-This repository accompanies my blog post and demonstrates the practical steps to set up and automate an EKS cluster.

 ## 🌟 Overview
 This project covers: